zenika-open-source/FAQ/docs/integrations.md

 ### Configuration

 There is no configuration needed for workplace to work.
+Indeed, to share something with the Worplace API, we only need to open a popup with this url: `https://work.facebook.com/sharer.php?display=popup&u=[the_url_to_share]`